OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 .. index:: pair: Python; module
 .. index:: egg
-.. index:: plug-in, registering
+.. index:: plugin, registering
 .. index:: FactoryManager
-.. index:: plug-ins
+.. index:: plugins

-Plug-ins
+Plugins
 ========

-Users of the framework will be able to extend its functionality using *plug-ins*.
-Any Python object will be usable as a plug-in as long as it supports the required interface.
-Typically, a plug-in will be implemented as a pure Python module, a Python extension that wraps a shared library, or a file I/O  wrapper that interacts with a stand-alone executable code.
+Users of the framework will be able to extend its functionality using *plugins*.
+Any Python object will be usable as a plugin as long as it supports the required interface.
+Typically, a plugin will be implemented as a pure Python module, a Python extension that wraps a shared library, or a file I/O  wrapper that interacts with a stand-alone executable code.
 The framework will include support for file I/O wrapping, including a template engine for generating input files, and tools to simplify the task of scanning output files for values.

-Plug-ins must be *registered* with the framework before the framework can locate and activate them.
+Plugins must be *registered* with the framework before the framework can locate and activate them.
 In this framework, they will be registered by putting them in a directory or an :term:`egg` file that is in the search path of the :term:`FactoryManager` or in the search path of one of the ObjServerFactories that is itself registered with the FactoryManager.

-The primary types of plug-in base classes available to extend the framework are listed below:
+The primary types of plugin base classes available to extend the framework are listed below:

-.. index:: pair: Component; plug-in base class
+.. index:: pair: Component; plugin base class
-.. index:: pair: Driver; plug-in base class
+.. index:: pair: Driver; plug-n base class
-.. index:: pair: TraitType; plug-in base class
+.. index:: pair: TraitType; plugin base class

 :ref:`Component<component.py>` - base class of an engineering tool or some